Han-D-D-Htet/Group4-DevOps/use-cases/use_case_22.md

 ## MAIN SUCCESS SCENARIO

-1. Data Scientist requests population information of the world to organisation.
+1. Data Scientist accesses population information of the world to organisation.
-2. Data Scientist extracts population information of the top N populated capital cities in a region where N is provided by the user.
+2. Data Scientist extracts the top N populated capital cities in a region where N is provided by the user.
 3. Data Scientist produces report for that information.

 ## EXTENSIONS